w314/notes/javaNotes/javaQA.md

 import java.util.*;
 ```

-### 34-2.2 What is the difference between using an instance variable and a static variable?
+### 34 instance vs. static variable What is the difference between using an instance variable and a static variable?

 The static keyword in Java is mainly used for memory management.
 The static keyword in Java is used to share the same variable or method of a given class.